sigp/lighthouse/book/src/help_am.md

         --debug-level <LEVEL>
             Specifies the verbosity level used when emitting logs to the terminal. [default: info]  [possible values: info, debug, trace, warn, error, crit]
+        --genesis-state-url <URL>
+            A URL of a beacon-API compatible server from which to download the genesis state.
+Checkpoint sync server URLs can generally be used with this flag.
+If not supplied, a default URL or the --checkpoint-sync-url may be used.
+If the genesis state is already included in this binary then this value will be ignored.
+        --genesis-state-url-timeout <SECONDS>
+            The timeout in seconds for the request to --genesis-state-url. [default: 180]

         --log-format <FORMAT>
             Specifies the log format used when emitting logs to the terminal. [possible values: JSON]